realpython/python-guide/docs/writing/structure.rst

 - Pure functions are easier to test with unit-tests: There is less need for complex context setup and data cleaning afterwards.

-- Pure functions are easier to manipulate, decorate_, pass-around.
+- Pure functions are easier to manipulate, decorate_, and pass-around.

 In summary, pure functions, without any context or side-effects, are more efficient building blocks than classes and objects for some architectures.